Data and Study Results on Species, Habitat, and Special Features

 Wyoming Natural Diversity Database (University of Wyoming) has data for species and vegetation communities of concern within Wyoming.

-Wyoming Instream Flow Program (State of Wyoming, Wyoming State Engineer’s Office) has information on state-held instream flow protection water rights.
+Wyoming Instream Flow Program (State of Wyoming, Wyoming State Engineer’s Office) has a 2020 PDF on state-held instream flow protection water rights.